Protein expression at the cellular level!

 The core advantage of Imaging Mass Cytometry compared to fluorescent microscopy is that there is almost no noise in the data as each metal isotopes has its on distinct detection peak and does not overlap with other metal isotopes.
 There is almost zero background noise and thus the contrast between markers of interest and the background is ideal for image analysis.
 Because of this lack of noise, a single tissue sample can be imaged for 40+ markers simultaneously from a single slide.

-- Spatially differentiated profiling of tumor driver and immune-oncology genes
+- Spatially differentiated profiling of tumor driver and immune-oncology proteins

 - Biomarker discovery related to location and signaling of specific cells